angliu-bu/Sudoku/README.md

-This a Sudoku game implemented by Zhuofa Chen and Yousif.
+This is a Sudoku game implemented by Zhuofa Chen and Yousif.

 The Game has the following controls:
  - ESC -------------------- closes game